jsbisht/aws-developer-associate/database.md

     For zero downtime migration, use DMS

-Need to define the source and destination endpoints.
+We need to `manually define` the source and destination endpoints.
 These point at the physical source and target databases.

 - At least one endpoint MUST be on AWS.
 - You can run migration on two on-premise databases